 The Company entered into interest rate swap agreements to mitigate interest rate risk and improve the interest rate profile of the Company's debt obligations.
-As of September 24, 2021 and June 25, 2021, the Company had two outstanding interest rate swap agreements with an aggregate notional amount of \$125.1 million.
-On July 25, 2018, Fabrinet Thailand entered into an interest rate swap agreement to effectively convert the floating interest rate of its term loan under the credit facility agreement with Bank of America to a fixed interest rate of 2.86% per annum through the scheduled maturity of the term loan in June 2023 (see Note 12).
+As of September 30, 2022 and June 24, 2022, the Company had two outstanding interest rate swap agreements with an aggregate notional amount of \$125.1 million.

+On July 25, 2018, Fabrinet Thailand entered into an interest rate swap agreement to effectively convert the floating interest rate of its term loan under a credit facility agreement with Bank of America to a fixed interest rate of 2.86% per annum through the scheduled maturity of the term loan in June 2023 (see Note 10).
 The Company did not designate this interest rate swap for hedge accounting.

-On September 3, 2019, the Company entered into a new term loan agreement under a credit facility agreement with the Bank of Ayudhya Public Company Limited (the "Bank") (see Note 12) and on September 10, 2019, the Company repaid in full the outstanding term loan under the Bank of America credit facility agreement (see Note 12).
+On September 3, 2019, Fabrinet Thailand entered into a term loan agreement under a credit facility agreement with the Bank of Ayudhya Public Company Limited (the "Bank") (see Note 10) and on September 10, 2019, the Company repaid in full the outstanding term loan under the Bank of America Credit Facility Agreement (see Note 10).
 In conjunction with the funding of the new term loan, the Company entered into a second interest rate swap agreement.
-The combination of both of these interest rate swaps effectively converts the floating interest rate of the Company's new term loan with the Bank to a fixed interest rate of 4.36% per annum through the maturity of the term loan in June 2024.
+The combination of both of these interest rate swaps effectively converts the floating interest rate of the Company's term loan with the Bank to a fixed interest rate of 4.36% per annum through the maturity of the term loan in June 2024.

 On September 27, 2019, the Company designated these two interest rate swaps as a cash flow hedge for the Company's term loan under the credit facility agreement with the Bank.
 The combination of these two interest rate swaps qualified for hedge accounting because the hedges are highly effective, and the Company has designated and documented contemporaneously the hedging relationships involving these interest rate swaps.
 While the Company intends to continue to meet the conditions for hedge accounting, if hedges do not qualify as highly effective, the changes in the fair value of the derivatives used as hedges would be reflected in earnings.
-From September 27, 2019, any gains or losses related to these interest rate swaps will be recorded in AOCI in the unaudited condensed consolidated balance sheets.
-The Company will reclassify a portion of the gains or losses from AOCI into earnings at each reporting period based on either the accrued interest amount or the interest payment.
+From September 27, 2019, any gains or losses related to these interest rate swaps are recorded in AOCI in the unaudited condensed consolidated balance sheets.
+The Company reclassifies a portion of the gains or losses from AOCI into earnings at each reporting period based on either the accrued interest amount or the interest payment.

-As of September 24, 2021, the amount in AOCI that is expected to be reclassified into earnings within 12 months is a loss of \$0.9 million.
+As of September 30, 2022, the amount in AOCI that is expected to be reclassified into earnings within 12 months was a loss of \$0.2 million.

-As of June 25, 2021, the amount in AOCI that is expected to be reclassified into earnings within 12 months is a loss of \$0.8 million.
+As of June 24, 2022, the amount in AOCI that is expected to be reclassified into earnings within 12 months was a loss of \$0.5 million.